 Over the years, as with most of you reading this, I have picked the brains of many supermoms, sat and pondered for lengths of time, prayed and tried to gain insight and I have gathered what I have gathered.
 It’s an ongoing process and what I apply is always evolving.

-In this series of posts, I thought I’ll share some of the tips I’ve learned and the habits I’m currently trying to instill in my kids that I’m hoping will do them some good :-).
+I thought I’ll write a series of posts about some of the tips I’ve learned and some habits I’m trying to instill in my kids that I’m hoping will do them some good.

 It’s so important that we teach our kids how to handle everything from the little inconveniences in life all the way to major suffering that could possibly arise.

-Difficulty is inevitable and most of the time, it’s best to allow our children to handle them instead of trying to avoid it for them.
+Difficulty is inevitable and most of the time, it’s best to allow our children to handle it instead of trying to avoid it for them.

 So here’s what we do:

 We explain to the kids that with every difficulty, comes strength and growth and we give plenty of examples, especially from their own experiences.

 We explain that our difficulties are incredibly valuable when we offer it up to God and that we are called to transform every activity in our lives into a prayer.